-Multiple guidelines, SME input and 1 paper suggest that intra-articular injections may not be optimal for selection for RFA.
-Because RFA focuses on the posterior nerves, they recommend lateral sacral branch blocks (targeting dorsal and interosseous ligaments) to better select appropriate patient for RFA of SIJ; however, there is insufficient evidence for this recommendation.
-It is possible that spread of the anesthetic and steroids out of the intra-articular space may be responsible for some of the positive results for patients who have been selected utilizing the intraarticular approach.
+Multiple guidelines, SME input and one paper suggest that intra-articular injections may not be optimal for selection for radiofrequency ablation.
+Because radiofrequency ablation focuses on the posterior nerves, they recommend lateral sacral branch blocks (targeting dorsal and interosseous ligaments) to better select appropriate patient for RFA of SIJ, however there is insufficient evidence for this recommendation.
+It is possible that spread of the anesthetic and steroids out of the intra-articular space may be responsible for some of the positive results for patients who have been selected utilizing the intra-articular approach.
 This presents a conundrum as the diagnostic injections used to confirm the presences of SIJ pain are not targeting the nerve which is being ablated during SLBRFA.
-Dreyfuss et al. provides support that multi-site, multi-depth lateral branch blocks do not effectively block the intra-articular portion of the SIJ and suggest lateral branch blocks may serve as a better predictive tool, but that is not used in a single study on RFA all of which use the intra-articular approach with variable results.
+Dreyfuss et al. 34 provides support that multi-site, multi-depth lateral branch blocks do not effectively block the intra-articular portion of the SIJ and suggest lateral branch blocks may serve as a better predictive tool, but that is not used in a single study on RFA all of which use the intra-articular approach with variable results.
 While guidelines recommend the use of lateral sacral branch blocks to predict optimal candidates for RFA this is not validated in any studies.

-The literature favors positive results with RFA pain and most SMEs on our panel support this as a treatment option.
-While meta-analysis that have been done in attempt to reconcile the small sample size extremely high heterogenicity in these studies is problematic.
-The AHRQ SR/MA includes only cooled RFA to reduce the heterogenicity and concluded the evidence was fair quality with moderate strength of evidence at 3 months for RFA for pain and function but was limited by small sample size (n=79).
-There are no studies to determine if 1 technique of RFA is superior to the others.
-To further evaluate the literature evidence analysis using GRADE was conducted with primary outcome of change in NRS at baseline and 3 months after RFA was conducted.
+The literature shows a positive trend for SIJ RFA pain improvement and most subject matter experts on our panel support this as a treatment option.
+While meta-analysis that have been done in attempt to reconcile the small sample size, extremely high heterogenicity in these studies is problematic.
+Some meta-analysis attempt to pool data from various procedures including facet RFAs66 or combine multiple study types into a single MA1 which does not yield reliable.
+The AHRQ SR/MA includes only cooled RFA to reduce the heterogenicity and concluded the evidence was fair quality with moderate strength of evidence at 3 months for RFA for pain and function but was limited by a small sample size (n=79).60 There are no studies to determine if one technique of RFA is superior to the others.
+To further evaluate the literature evidence analysis using GRADE was conducted with primary outcome of change in NRS at baseline and three months after RFA (Figure 1).
 NRS was selected as it was the only consistent measurement among the RCTs.
 This analysis concludes very low-quality evidence for RFA compared to placebo for SIJ pain.
-These studies are challenged by small sample sizes, cross-over design, inconsistency, incomplete data and variability in patient selection and procedures performed.
+Additional studies are challenged by methodological flaws, small sample sizes, cross-over design, inconsistency, incomplete data and variability in patient selection and procedures performed.